ray-project/ray/doc/source/rllib/key-concepts.rst

 where their exploration and inference logic is used to sample from an environment.
 The second place in RLlib where RL Modules commonly occur is the :py:class:`~ray.rllib.core.learner.learner.Learner`, where their training logic is used in training the neural network.
-RL Modules extend to the multi-agent case, where a single :py:class:`~ray.rllib.core.rl_module.marl_module.MultiAgentRLModule` contains multiple RL Modules.
+RL Modules extend to the multi-agent case, where a single :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` contains multiple RL Modules.
 The following figure is a rough sketch of how the above can look in practice:

 .. image:: images/rllib-concepts-rlmodules-sketch.png